humdek-unibe-ch/sh-selfhelp_app/README.md

     - run `ionic cap build`
     - run `ionic cap copy`
     - run `ionic cap sync`
+- Generate the icons:
+  - Powershell: `npx capacitor-assets generate --assetPath "./projects/$env:NODE_ENV"`
- - Update the android or iOS project: `npx trapeze run ./projects/habirupt/config.yaml --android-project android`
+ - Update the android or iOS project:
- - Generate the icons: `npx capacitor-assets generate --assetPath "./projects/habirupt"`
+  - Powershell: `npx trapeze run .\projects\$env:NODE_ENV\config.yaml --android-project android` Be sure that the files are not locked when executed.
+Sometimes a java process is not closed and keep the files locked.
+Kill it.

 # iOS Push notifications